Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes

 \section{Abstract}

-In this paper we propose a general derivative pricing framework which employs \emph{decoupled time-changed} (DTC) {L\'{e}vy processes} to model the underlying asset of contingent claims.
+In this paper we propose a general derivative pricing framework that employs \emph{decoupled time-changed} (DTC) {L\'{e}vy processes} to model the underlying assets of contingent claims.
 A DTC L\'{e}vy process is a generalized time-changed L\'evy process whose continuous and pure jump parts are allowed to follow separate random time scalings; we devise the martingale structure for a DTC L\'evy-driven asset and revisit many popular models which fall under this framework.
-Postulating different time changes for the underlying L\'evy decomposition allows the introduction of asset price models consistent with the assumption of a correlated pair of continuous and jump market activity rates; we study one illustrative DTC model of this kind basing on the the so-called \emph{Wishart process}.
-The theory developed is applied to the problem of pricing claims depending not only on the price or the volatility of an underlying asset, but also to more sophisticated derivatives that pay-off on the joint performance of these two financial variables, like the \emph{target volatility option} (TVO).
+Postulating different time changes for the underlying L\'evy decomposition allows the introduction of asset price models consistent with the assumption of a correlated pair of continuous and jump market activity rates; we study one illustrative DTC model of this kind based on the so-called \emph{Wishart process}.
+The theory we develop is applied to the problem of pricing not only claims that depend on the price or the volatility of an underlying asset, but also more sophisticated derivatives whose payoffs rely on the joint performance of these two financial variables, such as the \emph{target volatility option} (TVO).
 We solve the pricing problem through a Fourier-inversion method.
 Numerical analyses validating our techniques are provided.
 In particular, we present some evidence that correlating the activity rates could be beneficial for modeling the volatility skew dynamics.

 { {\bf{ Keywords}}: Derivative pricing; time changes; L\'{e}vy processes; joint asset and volatility derivatives; target volatility option; Wishart process}

 { {\bf{MSC}}: 91G20, 60G46}